onur-kantar/Social-Distance-Detector/README.md

 # Social-Distance-Detector
-django app of this project
+Django app of this project